Incentivising New Antibiotics: Designing a Value-Based Delinked Pull Incentive Mechansim

 OHE’s work covers a broad range of analyses into the economics and policy of four related areas:

-The main purpose of the economist’s role is to undertake and present analyses on topics in one or more of our areas of specialism.
-This involves working with OHE colleagues, academic collaborators, and other clients and with external stakeholders.
+The main purpose of the role is to undertake and present analyses on topics in one or more of our areas of specialism.
+This involves working with OHE colleagues, clients, collaborators and external stakeholders.

 The OHE is committed to equality of opportunity.
 Anyone will be considered for a role within our business, and we will welcome applications from all candidates regardless of background.

-Please submit your full application to hradmin@apodi.co.uk by the closing date.
+Applications should include a CV and a cover letter.
+Please submit your full application to hradmin@apodi.co.uk by Friday 30th May.

 Employees should not discriminate against, harass or victimise another colleague, customer, stakeholder, supplier, a job applicant, or any third party or any member of the public on the grounds of any of the protected characteristics listed above.